 Household trash is collected by private hauler twice a week.
 Contact: Pryer Disposal – 973-377-0176.
 Please remember that Recycling is mandatory in Florham Park.

 Free concerts are presented at the Gazebo during the summer months.
 The Gazebo Committee consists of a group of volunteer residents who are appointed by the Mayor.
-For more information check the website at http://www.florhamparkgazebo.com/.
-Or email the committee at email@example.com.
+For more information check the website at www.florhamparkgazebo.com or email the committee at email@example.com.

-Grass clippings are to be placed in rigid containers at curbside for weekly pickup, except during the months of January – March, and during the leaf pickup program.
+Grass clippings are to be placed in rigid containers at curbside for weekly pickup, except during the months of January – March or during the leaf pickup program in the fall.

 Any person “landlord” who owns property which is offered for rented housing space is required by law to file a statement with the Municipal Clerk which contains the name and address of the property owner, the name of the tenant, the name and address of the managing agent of the premise, if any, and the name and address of an individual representative to contact in the event of an emergency affecting the premise.
 Amended statements of registration are required to be filed within seven days of any change in the foregoing information.